-These savory pesto meatballs are made with ground chicken and then cooked in a creamy homemade basil pesto sauce which gives them a unique twist on a classic.
+These chicken pesto meatballs are made with ground chicken and simmered in a creamy homemade basil pesto sauce for a flavorful twist on a classic meal.
+These meatballs are easy to make and perfect for serving with pasta, in a sub or on their own.

 When browsing Pinterest lately, I've seen a lot of meatball recipes that are inspired by people's favorite dishes.
 Instead of just a standard old beef meatball, there are recipes like chicken piccata meatballs.